 There are just some places that you instantly take a liking to.
 As we looked out of the bus windows as we drove through Kotor, we all knew we were going to love it.
 With high mountains on one side and the Bay of Kotor on the other, you just didn’t know where to look first!

 We stayed within the walls of Kotor.
 Our apartment had a little terrace so we could look out over the Bay in the mornings.
 It was very quiet when we were there because it was winter, so there were no huge cruise shops in port.
 At times, it felt like we had the whole city to ourselves.
-We did a day trip to Our Lady of the Rocks in Perast and after one boat left, we were the only ones left on the tiny island.
+We did a day trip to Our Lady of the Rocks in Perast.
+After one boat left, we were the only ones left on the tiny island.

-We also decided that we could not visit Kotor without getting the best views in the land.
-So we did biggest and longest hike we have ever done to reach Kotor Fortress!
-It took nearly three hours.
-But the views were simply stunning.
+We also decided that we could not visit Kotor without getting the best views in the land, so we did biggest and longest hike we have ever done to reach Kotor Fortress!
+It took nearly three hours but the views were simply stunning.
 When we wanted to have some down time, we just wandered the narrow little streets within the walls and had a look at the shops.

 36. Genoa, Italy